Myles Straw Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in MLB.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.

-- The Twins have a 3.34 team ERA that ranks third among all league pitching staffs.
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.37).

-- Twins pitchers combine to allow 30 home runs (0.9 per game), the sixth-fewest in the league.
+- Twins pitchers combine to give up the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- The Twins will send Gray (4-0) to the mound to make his seventh start of the season.
-He is 4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched.
+- Ryan gets the start for the Twins, his seventh of the season.
+He is 5-0 with a 2.37 ERA and 43 strikeouts through 38 2/3 innings pitched.

-- In his most recent appearance on Sunday against the Kansas City Royals, the right-hander went six innings, giving up one earned run while surrendering five hits.
+- In his last time out on Tuesday, the righty threw six scoreless innings against the Chicago White Sox while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.